oneEyedBunny/Hair-Quiz/README.md

 Thinkful Web Development Fundamentals capstone project- Quiz App

 # Pending:
-1.
+1. None

 # Stretch goal:
 1. Get the radio button to be in the middle. vertical-align:middle isn't working
-1. Randomize questions in array
+1. Randomize question order in array